enkidevs/curriculum/spreadsheets/intermediate/charts-2/how-to-chose-the-right-chart.md

 ![charts](https://img.enkipro.com/39a2fa3687c64a35f737d3c650297a6d.gif)

-By selecting one of the charts, the chart is instantly updated:
+When the new type is selected, the chart is instantly updated:

 ![update-charts](https://img.enkipro.com/d4c85e725ef4e7d49b0309cae383fe37.gif)